-Examples of existing libraries that can be accessed from within ML programs include the X Window System and standard UNIX libraries providing functions such as time, cp, and fork.
+Examples of existing libraries that can be accessed from within ML programs include database client drivers (e.g., for Postgresql) and standard UNIX libraries providing functions such as time, cp, and fork.
 There are limitations to the scheme, however.
 First, because C and the MLKit do not share value representations, transmitting large data structures between C and ML will often involve significant copying.
 Second, some C libraries require the user to set up call-back functions to be executed when specific events occur.
-It is not currently possible with the MLKit to have a C function call an ML function.
+The MLKit only has very limited functionality for letting a C function call ML code.